 Join James Lawley, Penny Tompkins and Marian Way for four online workshops providing unique perspectives into what goes on behind the scenes when they, as highly experienced clean facilitators, work with their clients.
 The theme for their 2020 series is The Structure of Desire.

 Watch Caitlin Walker's 20-minute TEDx talk: "Clean Questions and Metaphor Models: A Language on Inquiry".
 Learn about her quest to find a tool that allows people to see the rules they and other people live by and to find ways to challenge those rules in non-judgemental ways.

 Portchester, Hampshire, United Kingdom

 30 April - 2 May 2020

 With Marian Way

-#dramafree, adventures in clean, assessment, business, caitlin walker, change, clean approaches for coaches, clean coaching, clean feedback, clean language, clean questions, clean set up, clean space, coaching, creativity, david grove, drama triangle, education, emergent knowledge, feedback, from contempt to curiosity, ilm, james lawley, learning, marian way, metaphor, nlp, northern taste of clean, patterns, penny tompkins, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, the pro model, training, triune brain, what would you like to have happen, whirlygig
+#dramafree, adventures in clean, business, caitlin walker, change, clean approaches for coaches, clean coaching, clean feedback, clean interviewing, clean language, clean questions, clean set up, clean space, coaching, creativity, david grove, desired outcomes, drama triangle, education, emergent knowledge, ilm, insights in space, james lawley, marian way, metaphor, online training, patterns, penny tompkins, personal development, phil swallow, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, teleseminar, the pro model, training, what would you like to have happen, whirlygig

 Clean Approaches for Coaches